Which gravitational lensing degeneracies are broken in wave-optics?: Summary Conclusion

 \section{Summary \& Conclusion}

 In this work, we have studied various lensing degeneracies in the wave-optics regime, primarily focusing on lensed GW signals.
 We have explicitly shown that monopole degeneracy breaks in the wave-optics regime since its effects are captured in the amplification factor.
 Based on that, we argue that any local degeneracy can be broken in the wave-optics regime since, by definition, they will modify the arrival time delay surface~(although not at the image positions) as well as~$F(f)$.
+As mentioned in~\ref{ssec:monopole}, the frequency range that is used to break the monopole degeneracy is directly related to the substructure properties as it needs to affect the corresponding time delay contours.

 Global degeneracies, on the other hand, are more complex.
 Under a global degeneracy, the arrival time delay surface gets re-scaled by a constant factor~$\lambda$, and the overall amplification factor further gets re-scaled by~$1/\lambda$.
 This gives the impression that global degeneracies can also be broken in GW lensing in the wave-optics regime.
 However, as we show in Section~\ref{ssec:msd}, it is not true since GW signal amplitude also depends on the distance to the GW source and by rescaling the Hubble constant~($H_0$), we can completely hide the global degeneracies, making them as hard to break with GW lensing in the wave-optics regime as they are under geometric-optics approximation in EM lensing.